Austrian tourist killed by shark at South African beach

 Underwater fences have been erected at popular swimming spots for protection.

-In October, a man who was snorkeling was fatally attacked by a shark off the Eastern Cape coast.
+In October, a man who was snorkelling was fatally attacked by a shark off the Eastern Cape coast.

 According to the University of Florida's latest annual International Shark Attack File released in February, shark attacks around the world fell to a five-year low in 2013, but the number of fatalities rose with the most incidents recorded in Florida.